Light Future: Multimodal Action Frame Prediction via InstructPix2Pix: Conclusion

 \section{Conclusion}

-In this paper, we have successfully implemented and evaluated a deep learning-based approach for robotic action visual prediction.
-By fine-tuning the InstructPix2Pix model on RoboTwin simulation data, we developed a system capable of predicting what a robot will see multiple frames after executing a specific action.
+In this paper, we present a deep learning framework for robotic action visual prediction.
+By fine-tuning the InstructPix2Pix model on RoboTwin simulation data and create a new framework, our method predicts the robot’s future observation frames from a current action frame and a textual instruction.

 This design transforms the computationally expensive video frame prediction task into a more lightweight and controllable multimodal vision-language controlled prediction task.
 This approach not only improves operational efficiency but also achieves fine-tuning and future frame inference with significantly reduced GPU resource requirements.
-Furthermore, our experimental results demonstrate the effectiveness of this approach, achieving high-quality predictions with SSIM values of 0.9823 and PSNR of 59.41dB in robot action prediction task.
+Furthermore, our experimental results demonstrate the effectiveness of this approach, achieving high-quality predictions with SSIM values of 0.93 and PSNR of 39.71dB in robot action prediction task.

 This implementation successfully captures the essential spatial transformations and object relationships in various robotic manipulation scenarios.
 The model performed particularly well on the robot action tasks, while also showing strong potential in other tasks like football trajectory or other sport trajectory prediction.
 These results suggest that fine-tuned generative models like InstructPix2Pix can effectively learn to predict the visual outcomes of robotic actions based on current observations and textual instructions.
 Moreover, the significantly lower training and inference cost, along with ultra-low inference latency, makes this design possible for real-world deployment and real-time critical applications.